SUSE/hackweek/README.md

 separately, everything will be taken care of with `rake ts:regenerate`.

 ## Hack it
-As our project involves somewhat complicated setup (MySQL and Shpinx search) for a development environment, we have created docker-compose setup to get you up and running.
+As our project involves somewhat complicated setup (MySQL and Sphinx search) for a development environment, we have created a Docker Compose setup to get you up and running.

-1. Since we mount the hackweek repository into our container we need to map your local user id to the one of the container user.
+1. Since we mount the hackweek repository into our container, we need to map your local user id to the one of the container user.
 Otherwise files created inside the container might not be writeable.
-If your user id (`id -u`) is something else than `1000` then copy the `docker-compose.override.yml` file and set your user id number in the variable `CONTAINER_USERID`.
+If your user id (`id -u`) is something else than `1000`, then copy the `docker-compose.override.yml` file and set your user id number in the variable `CONTAINER_USERID`.
    ```bash
    cp docker-compose.override.yml.example docker-compose.override.yml